Bushmills/Anycubic-Kobra-3-rooted/README.md

 Consequence: Anycubic, you just lost a customer.
 I'll go with less restrictive devices.

 [Kingroon KLP1](https://github.com/Bushmills/Kingroon-KLP1-rooted/wiki) comes with nice and open firmware (full klipper running on vanilla Armbian installation).
 Also Creality, with their K1 and K1 max, finds it valuable to preinstall their devices with klipper.

+Most recent addition to my printer park is a Sovol SV08 - again, rather open firmware:  apparently Armbian, with Klipper, ssh login, sudo for root, and stuff preinstalled not unlike the KLP1.
+Debian package management works out of the box.